 One option is to use an automatic feeder.
 These devices can be programmed to dispense food at specific times throughout the day.

-Another option is to have a friend or neighbor come over and feed your goldfish while you’re away.
-Be sure to provide clear instructions on how much and how often to feed your goldfish.
+Another option is to have a friend or neighbor come over and feed a goldfish while you’re away.
+Be sure to provide clear instructions on how much and how often to feed a goldfish.

 Overall, it’s important to remember that a balanced diet and proper feeding schedule are essential for the health and well-being of your goldfish.